Evágrio Jorge: Career

 As a writer and journalist, between 1942 and 1961, Jorge published about 16 flyers and books against the Portuguese government.
 In the 1940s, he worked for oHeraldo.
 Following his release from jail in the early 1950s, Jorge moved to Bombay and began contributing to T. B. Cunha's Konkani periodical, Azad Goem.
 In 1955, he joined the All India Radio (AIR) for Konkani and Portuguese.
 After resigning from AIR in 1970, he began editing and contributing to the Konkani daily newspaper, Uzvadd.
 He later founded the Novem Uzvadd.

 Death

-Jorge was killed in a freak accident in Panaji on 20 August 1978 when a bus lost control and killed him.
+Jorge was killed in a freak accident in Panaji, Goa, on 20 August 1978 when a bus lost control and killed him and Mark Fernandes.
+Jorge was a member of the Congress (I) at the time of his death.

 Personal life

 Jorge was married to Margarida and had two children, Subhas and Vijayalakshmi.